 “We struggle with being tagged as a ‘folk’ organization [and there’s a] stigma that can go with that,” says The Ark’s Executive Director Marianne James.
 “We’re reclaiming that word for our purposes.”

 To celebrate their first half century, they came up with a slogan: “50 Folkin’ Years.”

 “The tag line is a way to kind of wink at people and [also] get them to think about folk a little bit differently,” she says.
 “We take our mission seriously, but we also have fun and connect with people and artists.”

 The Ark has become one of the country’s top music clubs, hosting “big names before they were big names,” says James.
 Consider this short list: Joan Baez, Lyle Lovett, Arlo Guthrie, and Townes Van Zandt.
 Or more recently, acts like Ani DiFranco and The Avett Brothers.

 What does folk music sound like today?
 An enormously broad spectrum of acts and styles perform some 300 nights each year in The Ark’s intimate 400-seat room.
 But it used to be even more intimate.

 Building The Ark

-The original Ark (pictured right) was in an old Victorian house on Ann Arbor’s Hill Street.
+The original Ark (pictured above) was in an old Victorian house on Ann Arbor’s Hill Street.